metafacture/metafacture-playground/README.md

 The current ***test deployment*** is available at [https://test.metafacture.org/playground/](https://test.metafacture.org/playground/).

-Both deployments provide a web application and and HTTP REST API
+Both deployments provide a web application and an HTTP API

 [Here](CONTRIBUTING.md) you can read about contributing to Metafacture Playground.